-More and more restorers are seeking to build an outside sales team in order to generate day-to-day leads that are not from TPAs, weather or luck by calling on agents, plumbers, property and facility managers and so on.
+More and more restorers are seeking to build or develop their outside sales team in order to generate day-to-day leads that are not from TPAs, weather or luck by marketing to agents, plumbers, property and facility managers, adjusters and so on.
 This is entrepreneurial activity at its best.
 If the work you need isn't coming to you, go out and hunt for it!

-However, most restorers hire salespeople the same way they hire for any other position in their company but identifying and hiring the very best salespeople requires a unique approach.
+However, most restorers hire salespeople the same way they hire for any other position in their company.
+But identifying and hiring the very best salespeople requires a unique approach.
 You really need a system to do it correctly.
-If you don't have a system, you can't repeat the process and truly drive the growth of your business over time through your company's direct sales and marketing efforts.
+If you don't have a system, you can't repeat the process and truly drive the growth of your business through your own direct sales and marketing efforts.